leegal1992/learningsteps-terraform/README.md

 ![External connection now fails to resolve](./screenshots/47-isolation-verified-external-fails.png)

-*The hostname no longer resolves at all from outside the VNet ("could not translate host name") - a stronger and cleaner result than a mere connection refusal, since the private DNS zone serving this name simply does not exist outside the virtual network.*
+This time the hostname did not even resolve, which is a stronger result than just getting refused, since the private DNS zone serving that name simply does not exist outside the virtual network at all.

-#### Step 5: Confirm the App Recovered

-Finally, the application itself - not just the database - was confirmed working, by requesting the live endpoint in a browser:
+Last check was making sure the app itself actually still worked, not just that the database existed somewhere.

 ```
 https://lee.westeurope.cloudapp.azure.com/entries